 Enter the Safe Patient Handling Team—a group of employees from across the Medical Center dedicated to preventing these injuries.
 The team has worked for two years to craft a Minimal Lift Policy and Procedure that represents a shift in culture for our staff—moving employees away from physically lifting patients and toward using tools to do the lifting.

 Right Tools and Training

 Along with the policy, we must have the right tools in place and train staff to use them.
-In early December, every medical/surgical unit, Floating 7 and Ambulatory, received new, easy-to-use portable mechanical lifts that can safely move a patient from bed to chair or commode with just two staff members; this process used to often take four or more staff members.
+In early December, every medical/surgical unit, Tufts Medical Center 7 and Ambulatory, received new, easy-to-use portable mechanical lifts that can safely move a patient from bed to chair or commode with just two staff members; this process used to often take four or more staff members.
 In the event of a fall, the lifts can even pick up a patient from the floor.
 The sling used to safely cradle the patient stays with that patient until discharge, then is thrown away.